yzerlaut/zinc-NMDA-modulation/README.md

-# Modeling Zinc-mediated modulation of synaptic transmission through NMDA receptors in cortical neurons
+# Modeling Zinc modulation NMDA receptor signalling in neocortical neurons

 > Source code for the theoretical model of zinc modulation of synaptic transmission through NMDA receptors (NMDAR) in neocortical neurons